Its all about the price of FEED!

 BUT – Internationally feed has become in short supply because of bio-fuel demand and water shortages and this has rapidly increased food prices with dairy products being one of the first to rise.
 This fact and a widespread drought in NZ resulted in dairy farmers seeking feed wherever it can be found and suddenly, the worldwide increase in feed costs has arrived locally.

 This has put a huge amount of pressure on those supplying Dairy Heifer grazing, especially when it comes to pricing.
-It does not help that pricing is normally for a period of up to 18 months ahead, which makes it something of a ‘Future Contract’ and the graziers input costs (such as fertilizer) may vary considerably during this time.
+It does not help that pricing is normally for a period of up to 18 months ahead, which makes it something of a ‘Future Contract’ and the graziers input costs (such as fertiliser) may vary considerably during this time.

 ‘Dairy Support’ is the term that is increasingly being used to describe all types of feed available to dairying.
 It takes many forms such as grazing off various classes of stock, purchasing maize and other crops, pasture (in the form of hay, silage, baleage or fresh), grains and PKE and food by-products such as fruit & vegetable wastage and other food production by-product.